No Name (album)

 No Name is the sixth studio album by American rock musician Jack White.
 It was initially surprise released on vinyl on July 19, 2024, as a gift to customers of Third Man Records, before a wider digital release on August 2, 2024.
 The record was written, recorded, and produced entirely by White at Third Man Studio in Nashville, Tennessee.
 Musically, it is a garage rock, blues rock, and punk blues album.

 Initially, the album was released through unmarked white vinyl records secretly included with purchases at Third Man Records store locations in Detroit, London, and Nashville, and mailed to vinyl subscribers.
 A number of copies on blue vinyl were then sold at White's live shows, before a wide release of the album, revealed to be titled No Name, was announced.
 The unconventional release structure of the album drew attention and has been discussed by media outlets.

 No Name received acclaim from music critics, who praised White for returning to his blues and garage roots, and favorably compared it to his work with the White Stripes.
-Additionally, it received a nomination for Best Rock Album at the 67th Annual Grammy Awards.
+It received a nomination for Best Rock Album at the 67th Annual Grammy Awards.
 The album debuted at number 130 on the Billboard 200, the lowest of White's albums, which is believed to be due to its release method.